 Website – “Website” means any page or location on the Internet, no matter what device (cell phone, lap top, PC, etc.) or protocol (http, WAP, ftp or other) is used to access the page or location.
 In this Policy, we use the term website other similar terms such as “Internet site,” “site,” and “web page.”

-We collect some information on an anonymous basis and may anonymize the personal information we collect about you into data groups.
+1.4 – Website analytics: we use analytics services by third parties to collect information about the use of this Site, to catch and address browser errors, check site load during maintenance periods, and other digital monitoring for improving performance.
+We collect this information on an anonymous basis and may anonymize the personal information we collect about you into data groups.
 When we employ non-SecureVideo companies to anonymize or aggregate data on our behalf, the requirements for sharing Personal Information with non-companies apply.
 We may share aggregate or anonymous information in various formats with trusted non-SecureVideo entities, with whom we have contracted with to aggregate such data and may work with those entities to do research and provide products and services.